Orocrambus aethonellus

 Orocrambus aethonellus is a moth in the family Crambidae.
-It was described by Edward Meyrick in 1883.
+It was first described by Edward Meyrick in 1882.
 It is endemic to New Zealand.
 O. aethonellus has been recorded from the South Island.
-The habitat consists of sandhills and bogs at sea level, up to altitudes of about 1,200 meters.
+The habitat favoured by this moth includes sand hills and bogs from sea level up to altitudes of about 1,200 meters.

 Taxonomy

-O. aethonellus was first described by Edward Meyrick in June 1882 and named Crambus aethonellus.
+O. aethonellus was first described by Edward Meyrick in 1882 and originally named Crambus aethonellus.
 Meyrick gave a fuller description of this species in May 1883.
+George Hudson, in his 1928 book The butterflies and moths of New Zealand, discussed this species under the name Crambus aethonellus.
+In 1975 D. E. Gaskin revised New Zealand Crambini and placed this species in the genus Orocrambus.
 The lectotype specimen, collected at Mount Hutt by R. E. Fereday, is held at the Natural History Museum, London.